-Would’ve been great…if the plorts didn’t disappear.
+Would’ve been great…if my plorts in Slime Rancher didn’t disappear.

 Those of you who have played the game for a while are now laughing your butts off.
 And in retrospect, I can laugh about it, too, but man did this learning lesson suck for me as a relatively new Slime Rancher player.

-Here is a reenacted screenshot of my “brilliant” early strategy.
+Here is a re-enacted screenshot of my “brilliant” early strategy.

 And then around 27 in-game hours later the next day, this happened:

 Needless to say, that big cash infusion I was expecting to upgrade my vacuum pack and expand the ranch didn’t materialize.
 After taking a few minutes to sob in the corner I actually bothered to read the in-game Slimepedia and also did some research on the game itself to figure out what my issue was.
-Turns out it’s clearly state.
+Turns out it’s clearly stated.

-Your plorts in slime rancher are likely disappearing because of improper storage.
-All plorts disappear in 24 in-game hours or less unless in a silo, pack, or plort collector.
+Your plorts in slime rancher are disappearing because of improper storage.
+All plorts disappear 24 in-game hours or less unless in a silo, pack, or plort collector.
 Special plorts like puddle plorts, fire plorts, or phosphor plorts have additional requirements to avoid disappearing even sooner.

 Always consider 24 in-game hours the maximum amount of time you have, but in addition to that there are some special considerations you definitely need to take into account if you don’t want to lose all your plorts.